Him (2025 film): Box office

-As of 13 October 2025, Him has grossed $25 million in the United States and Canada, and $3 million in other territories, for a worldwide total of $28 million.
+Him grossed $25 million in the United States and Canada, and $3 million in other territories, for a worldwide total of $28 million.

 In the United States and Canada, Him was released alongside A Big Bold Beautiful Journey, and was projected to gross $15–18 million from 3,100 theaters in its opening weekend.
 The film made $6.5 million on its first day, including $2 million from Thursday night previews.
 It went on to debut to $13.5 million, finishing second behind holdover Demon Slayer.